DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

     :align: center
 |

-* Then the operator needs to choose the calibration type depending on the application requirement.
+* Then you need to choose the calibration type depending on the application requirement.
 By default, the variable will be set to 1 as calibration.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/image/Picture29.png
     :width: 60%
     :align: center
 |

-* Lastly, the operator needs to choose the approach for result validation, either using the pen on board, or gripper on TCP.
+* Lastly, you need to choose the approach for result validation, either using the pen on board, or gripper on TCP.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/image/Picture30.png
     :width: 60%